 Closure on Maturity

-The maturity period is 21 years from opening the account or upon her marriage after the age of 18 years.
-Hence, upon maturity, in exchange of submission of an application along with proof of identity, and citizenship documents, the girl child receives the account balance including the interest amount.
+The maturity period is when the girl child turns 21 years old or upon her marriage after 18 years.
+Hence, upon maturity, in exchange for submission of an application along with proof of identity, and citizenship documents, the girl child receives the account balance including the interest amount.

 The following scenarios permit pre-mature closure: